statius/RunningCouplings/README.md

 ## Usage

-For usage examples see *usage-examples.nb*.
+For usage examples, see *usage-examples.nb*.

 ## Project Information